bolewicz at netzero dot net

 If you're still not sure, consider purchasing two or three young animals (halter trained "pet quality" or “fiber males”).
 Test the waters: can you handle them, can you give them the care they need, does hay make you sneeze, do you feel tied down, do you actually like them?

-They're wonderful animals and raising them gives us so much pleasure.
+They're wonderful animals and raising them gave us so much pleasure.